Bob Meusel: Professional career

-Meusel was a key member of the 1927 New York Yankees team, which many consider to be one of the greatest baseball teams ever.
+Meusel was a key member of the 1927 New York Yankees team.
 That season Meusel played in 135 games, hitting .337 with 8 home runs and 103 runs batted in, and finished second in the league with 24 stolen bases; on May 16 he stole second, third and home in one game.
 In the 1927 World Series, Meusel batted only .118 and broke the record for the most strikeouts in a four-game series with seven, but the Yankees swept the Pittsburgh Pirates in four games.
 In 1928 Meusel played in 131 games, hitting .297 with 11 home runs and 113 runs batted in.
 He hit for the cycle a record-tying third time on July 26 against the Tigers.
 The Yankees reached the World Series for the third year in a row, playing the Cardinals in a rematch from two years previously.
 In Game 1 of the Series, Meusel hit the only home run in his World Series career as the Yankees won the game and went on to sweep the series 4–0.

 Prior to the start of the 1930 season, the Yankees sold Meusel to the Cincinnati Reds, and he played in 110 games, hitting .289 with 10 home runs and 62 runs batted in.
 The Reds released Meusel after the season, and he went on to the Minneapolis Millers of the American Association where he played the 1931 season, hitting .283.
 He went back to the Pacific Coast League in 1932, where he played 64 games with the Hollywood Stars, batting .329 with four home runs before retiring.
 Meusel's major league career ended with 368 doubles, 95 triples, 156 home runs, a .497 slugging percentage, 1,071 runs batted in, 826 runs scored and 143 stolen bases.

 Retirement and death

 After retiring from baseball, Meusel worked as a security guard at a US Navy base for 15 years.
-He was in attendance when his former teammate Lou Gehrig made his famous 'Luckiest Man on the Face of the Earth' speech on July 4, 1939.
+He was in attendance at Yankee Stadium when his former teammate Lou Gehrig made his famous "Luckiest Man on the Face of the Earth" speech on July 4, 1939.
 He also appeared in the 1942 film The Pride of the Yankees, as well as the 1948 film The Babe Ruth Story, as himself in a cameo role.

 Meusel lived in California following his playing career, first in Redondo Beach, and then in Downey.
 He died in Bellflower in 1977 and was buried at Rose Hills Memorial Park in Whittier.